 The team are responsible for performing and interpreting all of the imaging done at Langford Vets including the X-rays, ultrasound scans, Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) scanning.

 If your pet requires an imaging study, the first person they are likely to meet is one of our NHS-trained radiographers or our imaging nurse.
 They will run the equipment acquiring the highest possible quality images.
 These images are then passed to our team of radiologists for interpretation and subsequent discussion with our other services.
-We have four specialist radiologists supported by three residents (specialists-in-training).
+We have three specialist radiologists supported by three residents (specialists-in-training).

 XR: Radiography remains the primary modality for imaging the chest and for limbs.